ngoloc2k4/SmartQuiz-AI/SRS_document.md

 The system consists of three primary components:
 - **Front-End:** A responsive web application built with ReactJS and styled using TailwindCSS.
 It handles user interactions, displays quizzes, and shows results.
 - **Back-End:** A RESTful API developed with Java Spring Boot (or alternatively Flask, if required) that manages user data, quizzes, questions, and results.
 The back-end connects to a MongoDB database.
-- **AI Integration:** Uses external AI APIs (e.g., OpenAI or Hugging Face models) to automatically generate quiz questions, evaluate answers, and provide explanations.
+- **AI Integration:** Uses external AI APIs (e.g., OpenAI or DeepSeek models) to automatically generate quiz questions, evaluate answers, and provide explanations.

 ### 1.3 Intended Audience
 - **Students:** Use the system for self-assessment and learning.